Sightseeing From The Saddle...

 Steel Donkey Bike Tours

 Looking for a two-wheel ride you will never forget?
-Steel Donkey tours (the donkey is the national animal of Catalonia in case you were wondering!) offer private/small group adventures around the city of Barcelona.
+The Steel Donkey team (the donkey is the national animal of Catalonia in case you were wondering!) offer private/small group adventures around the city of Barcelona.
 Their friendly guides are all Barna locals, with an eye for the fascinating details and stories that others might miss, and a nose for adventure!
 You won't get a history lesson on Gaudi, but you will see sides of the city that most tourists simply don't know about and spend a unique afternoon uncovering Barcelona's secrets.
-There is no fixed itinerary as such, but beach bars, chocolate and churros, patatas bravas, flea markets and squat houses are just a few delights you may well experience.
+There is no fixed itinerary as such, but beach bars, side streets, chocolate and churros, flea markets and forgotten cemeteries are just a few delights you may well experience.
 A simply great tour for people who don't like to be tourists!
+Tripadvisor certificate of excellence winners in 2013, 2014 and 2015, check out their bike tour reviews, or their website below.

 A great compromise if you want to combine sightseeing with a bit of exercise - but not test the lungs or thighs too much.
 These fun and easy to ride electric bikes offer battery-powered assistance to your cycling, ensuring you can climb hills and cover distances with ease.
 Thanks to how easy it becomes to get around you can also enjoy an tour that goes way beyond the average excursion and travellers can choose between a ride up to Montjuic mountain with fantastic views of the city, or taking in all of Gaudi's greats in one afternoon!
 Check out their website for more info.